UPDATED October 16, 2020

 Badgerland Service Centers & Shops

 Retail Shops.
-Badgerland Retail Shops is offering curbside pickup by appointment on Tuesdays and Fridays, Noon – 4pm.
+Badgerland Retail Shops is offering curbside pickup Tuesdays and Fridays noon-4 at Madison and La Crosse, and by appointment at Janesville and Platteville.
 Contact our Customer Care Team a day or two in advance of your preferred pick-up time at 800.236.2710 or email@example.com and we will connect you with your preferred shop location: Madison, Platteville, Janesville, or LaCrosse.
 We will take your order and card payment over the phone and arrange a convenient time for curbside pickup.
 If Tuesdays and Fridays don’t work for you, contact us and we’ll do our best to accommodate.

 Prefer to have your items shipped?
 Order online at girlscoutshop.com and your items will come directly to your door.
 Bonus!
-Currently there is free shipping for all online orders.
+Currently there is free shipping for all online orders through September 30.

 Service Center Offices.
 We’re both here and not here.
 Our offices remain closed to the public but be assured the Badgerland team is working through the pandemic.
 Our business hours are 8:30-5 and we are here to support you.
 If you need assistance please contact Customer Care at firstname.lastname@example.org or 800.236.2710.
 We are here for you!